SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 Creative decided to release the specification to the public with version 2.00 in 1996 (specification date October 1995).

-- This requires the Windows drivers for use in older Sound Blaster(r) cards.
+- This requires the Windows drivers for use in older Sound Blaster® cards.
 - DOS drivers can only use .SBK (SoundFont® 1) files.

 In 1998, modulators were added in the SoundFont® 2 version 2.01 (specification date August 1997).